 The V90 is essentially an S90 wagon under a different name.
-It is based on the SPA platform common to the XC90 and should feature a similar powertrain lineup.
-That means the most potent offering should be a ‘Twin Engine’ plug-in hybrid setup consisting of a turbocharged and supercharged 2.0-liter four-cylinder engine at the front axle and an electric motor at the rear.
+It's based on the SPA platform common to the XC90 and should feature a similar powertrain lineup.
+That means the most potent offering should be a T8 Twin Engine plug-in hybrid consisting of a supercharged and turbocharged 2.0-liter four-cylinder engine at the front axle and an electric motor at the rear.
 Peak power should register at 400 horsepower.
 An eight-speed auto will feature across the range.

 Volvo Concept EstateEnlarge Photo

 Volvo first hinted at the V90 when it showed a stunning shooting brake concept at the 2014 Geneva Motor Show, called the Concept Estate.
 It’s clear the V90’s styling has been influenced by the original concept.
 Specific elements borrowed from the concept include the somewhat tacky 'Thor’s Hammer' daytime running lights as well as waterfall-style tail-lights.